Germandcont/Germandcont/README.md

 Currently, I am actively persuing a junior position where I can apply and expand my skills.
 I want to join a team and a company that values growth, learning, and innovation, and where I can contribute meaningfully to challenging projects while developing my technical expertise.

-I seek challenges that encourage growth and foster innovation
+I seek challenges that encourage growth and foster innovation.

 ## Tech ToolBox 🛠️

-- Languages: Python, DAX, SQL
+- Languages: Python, DAX, SQL.
-- Frameworks & Libraries: Pandas, Numpy, Scikit-Learn, Matplotlib, Seaborn, Tensorflow
+- Frameworks & Libraries: Pandas, Numpy, Scikit-Learn, Matplotlib, Seaborn, Tensorflow.
-- Visualization and others : Excel, Power BI, Streamlit, Azure
+- Visualization and others : Excel, Power BI, Streamlit, Azure.